dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

         top_model_from_each_algorithm.loc[top_model_from_each_algorithm.model_type=="svc"].index[0])]
 ```

-Determine combination of models or stand alone model which provides best results
+**Determine Combination of Models or Stand Alone Model Which Provides Best Results**
 ```python
 # Get combinations of length 1,3, and 5 (take mode of 3 and 5)
 model_search_all = []